genelorenzSarmiento0408/CS50x-final-project/README.md

 ## Especial thanks to:

-Margaux Panelo (Checking the design of my website), to my classmates, and to all CS50 and Scrimba's Discord community.
+Margaux Panelo (Checking the design of my website), to my classmates, and to all CS50 and Scrimba's Discord community. / And also to Luiz Lima for the PWA in Flask

 <!-- This README is so anti-climatic -->